EndCod3r/medal-tools/README.md

 ## Functions:

+- Functional CLI (minimal bugs but less features)
   - Copy clips to directory
     - Copying clips with certain string in path (eg. Game name, date, etc)
-  - Copying clips by collectionID (custom albums)
+    - Copying clips from custom albums (collectionId or collection name)
 - Download clips from Medal.TV

-- Fully function GUI
+- Mostly functional GUI (some bugs but more features)
   - Searching for clips
     - by text in path
     - by text in title